 Over that 83-year period, the top 25% performing stocks averaged a staggering 50% annual return.

-If you want to take a ‘done-for-you’ approach to your stock picking, The Motley Fool is a service which has vastly outperformed the S&P 500 since its inception:
+Another option if you prefer a ‘done-for-you’ approach to your stock picking?
+The Motley Fool is a service that has vastly outperformed the S&P 500 since its inception:

 When investors are looking for a safe investment, they typically turn to bonds.
 However, investment-grade bonds offer low returns (around 3-5% in the last decade).